YAPPgenerator_en

 I made a solution that can provide almost any printed circuit board with a nice projectbox: the YAPP generator!

-See for more information!
+See this post for more information!

 In this book I explain what the principles of this YAPPgenerator are and how you can use it to 3D print beautiful projectboxes!